p0dalirius/Awesome-RCE-techniques/README.md

 ## Goal of this project

 The goal of this project is to provide an OpenSource knowledge database of all the techniques to achieve Remote Code Execution (RCE) on various applications.

-All of these techniques also comes with a test environnement (usually a Docker image) for you to train these Remote Code Execution (RCE) techniques.
+All of these techniques also comes with a test environnement (usually a Docker image) for you to train these techniques.

 ## Techniques